Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 Once you have accessed the jumpbox, you must clone the workshop repo to the machine.

 1. Start with a terminal on the jumpbox

+2. Elevate your session using the command
+  `sudo su -`

-2. Clone the Github repo via the command line
+3. Clone the Github repo via the command line

     ```
     git clone https://github.com/Azure/blackbelt-aks-hackfest.git